JosephSon505/Huddl/README.md

 This should take you to a Google website where you can login with a Gmail account (the provided Huddl account).

 If this doesn't open a browser or tab, then I think the terminal gives you a link you can go to.

+## After Cloning Repo or Pulling from Github

+1. cd into Huddl-client
+`
+npm install
+`
+2. cd into Huddl-server
+`
+npm install
+`
+These steps are *ESSENTIAL* to you running / deploying your own code.
+Without it, you will not have the correct modules that other people might have installed.